eimearbutler7/Sem-1-Python-Project/README.md

 ## What is the Fisher Iris Dataset?
-This dataset contains a 50 samples of each species where 5 attributes of Iris flowers are documented:
+This dataset contains a 50 samples of each species where 5 attributes of Iris flowers are documented<sup>5</sup>:

 - Petal Length
 - Petal Width